 Adjacent to the St. Vartan Cathedral is the three-story Gulbenkian Cultural Center and Diocesan House.
 The complex includes a cultural center, museum, library, religious and language departments, office and meeting rooms and various other facilities.
 The center also contains the Haik and Alice Kavookjian Auditorium, as well as the Krikor and Clara Zohrab Information Center, a research facility dedicated to scholarship and the dissemination of information about Armenian-related topics.

-Major centers of Armenian population in the United States include the greater New York area; Boston and its environs; Worcester, MA; Detroit, MI; Philadelphia, PA; Los Angeles, CA; and Fresno, CA. Substantial and expanding communities exist in Wisconsin, Texas, and Florida.
+Major centers of Armenian population in the United States include the greater New York area; Boston and its environs; Worcester, MA; Detroit, MI; Chicago, IL; Philadelphia, PA; Los Angeles, CA; and Fresno, CA. Substantial and expanding communities exist in Texas, and Florida.

 Former Primates of the Eastern Diocese